 - Spanish language fluency.

-ACLU of Southern California is committed to developing a culture of diversity, equity, respect, and inclusion and to strive to maintain a workforce that reflects the communities that we serve.
+The ACLU of Southern California is committed to developing a culture of diversity, equity, respect, and inclusion and to strive to maintain a workforce that reflects the communities that we serve.
 The ACLU SoCal is an equal opportunity employer that does not unlawfully discriminate on the basis of any status or condition protected by applicable law.
 We encourage all qualified individuals to apply and value people of all races, genders (including gender identity or expression), sexual orientations, disabilities, citizenships, ages, religions, and national origins and who have different marital statuses, family caregiving responsibilities, lived experiences with the criminal justice systems, and genetic information.
-ACLU SoCal does not tolerate discrimination or harassment on the basis of any of these characteristics.
+The ACLU SoCal does not tolerate discrimination or harassment on the basis of any of these characteristics.

 The ACLU SoCal is committed to providing reasonable accommodation to individuals with disabilities.
 If you are a qualified individual with a disability and need assistance applying online, please e-mail firstname.lastname@example.org.
 If you are selected for an interview, you will receive additional information regarding how to request an accommodation for the interview process.